 (photo credit: Doug Williams)

 THANK you, Doug, for taking this picture today and sending it to me!
 It brought tears to my eyes.
 He was passing by out there today, thought of me and took this picture just for me!
 Can you stand it?!
 He thought of me and did this, so kind.
 I went to Kindergarten with Doug's son.
 He's known me since I was knee-high to a grasshopper (as they say in my neck o'the woods).
 I used to stand right where this picture was taken to catch the schoolbus those dark mornings.
-See where that white gate is?
-My grandma, my dear, sweet grandma would walk right to the white gate with an umbrella when it was raining and wait for us to get off the bus.
-And the stinkers that we were, we didn't want to walk under the umbrella!
-Oh that sweet lady.

 (Grandma and Rachel sharing a secret.
 Baby Connor just a week and half old.
 This was 5/3/99, the day of the "May 3rd Tornado" in Oklahoma)